 Enhanced DBS checks are mandatory for governors but not associate members.
-The governing board will apply for a certificate for any governor who does not have an enhanced certificate.
+The Governing Body will apply for a certificate for any governor who does not have an enhanced certificate.

 A barred list check will only be required for governors who, aside from their governance duties, are engaged in regulated activity.
-The governing board will contact The Teaching Regulation Agency

-(TRA) Teacher Services to check if a proposed governor is barred because of a section 128 direction.
+The Governing Body will contact The Teaching Regulation Agency (TRA) Teacher Services to check if a proposed governor is barred because of a section 128 direction.